garyericson/bacx-pr/topics/feature-detail.md

 |-------------|------------|
 | TBD | TBD |

+## Purpose
 The **Feature detail** provides the technical aspects of a feature and is the root of the release plans.
 It is published on the live site.

-## Purpose
-The **Feature detail** is the main content of the release plans.
+It is the main content of the release plans.
 It is where the feature is described, and the focus is on important details and technical content.

 ## Guidelines
 Use the following guidelines when writing the **Feature detail**: